nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-- has a need to test a significant number of APIs
 - prefers a quick means of testing APIs
-- can type fast
-- prefers typing to mouse interactions
+- can type fast and prefer typing to mouse interactions
-- is reasonably comfortable with APIs
+- is a beginner in API development
 - is keen to develop software products that involve APIs
 - requires testing of APIs in projects or work-related tasks
+- needs to learn and interact with APIs
+- prefers a portable and lightweight application

 **Value proposition**:

-- beautify response
+- beautify and highlight key matrix of API responses
+- shortcuts to execute common API testing tasks
-- save requests for quick execution again
+- able to save APIs for repeated execution and continuous debugging
-- general analysis/recommendation system based on certain metrics
+- relevant prompts and comprehensive supporting documentations
 - no need to create any account
 - simple and easy to get started
+- clutter free user interface
+- one-step download and light on system resources
+- optimised for keyboard navigation and shortcuts
 - unintrusive
 - great user experience